AdobeDocs/workfront.en/help/quicksilver/scenario-planner/scenario-planner-overview.md

 * Create plans to indicate the major initiatives within your organization and define the supply of people resources and budget for your plans.

-  For information about creating plans, see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+  For information about creating plans, see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

 * Add initiatives to your plans to indicate the various activities that will ultimately achieve your plans and define the demand for people resources and costs for your initiatives.

-  For information about creating initiatives, see [Create and edit initiatives in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).
+  For information about creating initiatives, see [Create and edit initiatives in the Scenario Planner](../scenario-planner/create-and-edit-initiatives.md).

 * When there are people or budget conflicts between your initiatives, resolve the conflicts by updating demand information on the initiatives, changing priorities, or updating supply information on the plan.

-  For information about resolving conflicts between initiatives, see [Resolve initiative conflicts in the Adobe Workfront Scenario Planner](../scenario-planner/resolve-conflicts-in-sp.md).
+  For information about resolving conflicts between initiatives, see [Resolve initiative conflicts in the Scenario Planner](../scenario-planner/resolve-conflicts-in-sp.md).

 * Create multiple scenarios of your plan and compare them to identify the best outcome for accomplishing the plan.

-  For information about creating and comparing scenarios, see [Create and compare plan scenarios in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).
+  For information about creating and comparing scenarios, see [Create and compare plan scenarios in the Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).

 * Import projects into a plan to create new initiatives.